SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 ##### 1.2.2 Add Configuration Provider

-In order to have the Cloud Foundry environment variables parsed and made available in the applications configuration,  you need to add the Cloud Foundry configuration provider to the `ConfigurationBuilder`.
+In order to parse the Cloud Foundry environment variables and make them available in the application's configuration, you need to add the Cloud Foundry configuration provider to the `ConfigurationBuilder`.

 In an ASP.NET Core application you would normally see this done in the `Startup` class constructor with code like the following: